 When submitting the data to the CGDB, the WINDOW database (.MDB file) should be accompanied with a datasubmission spreadsheet.
-Use the most current version of the spreadsheet.
+Use the most current version of the spreadsheet available for download in the Related downloads area at the bottom of this page.
 The key components to fill out is the geometry definitions for the Shading Layer and the Shade Material used for each Shade Layer.

 Regarding the WINDOW database submitted, please refrain from including more records than are needed.
 See the Knowledge Base article about creating a Project Database which will allow only the needed records to be included in the database.

 The process of submitting spectral data and layer information within one CGDB cycle

 A simulator cannot build an approved layer using slat data that is not in the CGDB Shade Material Library.
 To avoid taking two CGDB release cycles to get a new slat material and blind layer into one CGDB submittal requires that the submitter put in some extra effort.
 The manufacturer is responsible for coordinating the submittal first of the slat material in the Shade Material Library for technical review by LBNL and then second, defining the Shading Layers using the Shade Material.
 The manufacturer needs to communicate the intent of the 2-part submission with LBNL in order to keep the process on schedule for the final CGDB release.

 The steps for completing this submittal in one cycle are the following: